thedavidnovak/chat-in-a-nutshell/README.md

 Please note that there is no warranty for script functionality.
 Also, keep in mind that it is suitable for brief and straightforward messages.

 ## Release Notes

+### Version 1.4.0 (2025-02-24)
+- **OpenAI requests refactoring**:
+  - Added back system messages for `o1` and `o3` models, now supported as developer messages.
+  - Introduced an option to specify reasoning effort for reasoning models.
+  - Improved readability of `--available-models` and `--available-models-gpt` outputs.

+- **Tool calling**:
+  - The feature can be toggled with `--use-tools` to enable and `--no-tools` to disable.
+  - To use your own tools, specify the URL path using the `TOOLS_URL` environment variable.
+Check `example_tools.json` in the repo for the example tool definition file structure.
+  - Review available tools with `--available-tools`.

 ### Version 1.3.0 (2024-11-17)
 - **o1 model support**: